redstrate/redstrate.com/content/blog/kde-feb2023/index.md

 ## Poll support

-Tokodon has supported viewing polls already, but not posting them.
+{{< add "feature" >}} Tokodon has supported viewing polls already, but not posting them.
 Now you can create polls!
 All of your usual options are exposed, including some not even shown on Mastodon Web.
 This is not merged yet, but will be soon.

 ![Screenshot of creating a poll](adding-polls.webp)